Night buses in London: N171

 Route N171 commenced operating on 27 April 1996 between Hither Green station and Trafalgar Square.
 In 2000 it route was diverted at Aldwych to Tottenham Court Road station instead of Trafalgar Square.
-In 2006, the route was changed to terminate at Catford Bus Garage instead of Hither Green, and so mirror the day 171 route.
+In 2006, the route was changed to terminate at Catford bus garage instead of Hither Green, and so mirror the day 171 route.

-On 30 April 2011 it was rerouted to back Hither Green station.
-Since it inception, it has been operated by London Central.
+On 30 April 2011 it was rerouted back to Hither Green station.
+It is operated by Go-Ahead London.